IAMSSROBINSON/grocery-list/grocery_list.md

 - setup basic file structure / mvc
 - setup basic html structure / boilerplate
 - setup basic css structure / normalize

+## Header
+Header will contain a logo, logo will be a link back to homepage.
+Logo will consist of logoMarkIcon and LogoTypeText